dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 `Previous Communication ref. trxn. ticket.id`
 ```
 _________________________________________________________________________________________
+## Future Updates
+- Subscribe to future updates for ongoing support and information.
 [Subscribe to future updates to this repo by click here](https://github.com/dravasp/ccavenuepaymentgatewaymagentoseamless/commits.atom) - View .atom RSS file to import to Thunderbird
 _________________________________________________________________________________________